DenysPhV/DenysPhV/README.md

 ## Hi there 👋, my name is Denys

 <p>
-I am an enthusiast developer, focused on JS, React, Redux, Next, HTML5, CSS3, NodeJS.
-My level English is elementary, which I always improve it.
-I am looking for remote work, currently I`m working a freelancer.
+I am an enthusiast developer.
+I`m working a freelancer.
 The things that are important for me are putting the skills I`ve acquired in practice, developing new skills and improvement myself.
 I work for achieving result.
 My main goal is to study and develop technology that will be useful for people.
 </p>